· 25 February 2020 ·

 The execution woodcut appears in this short (7:14) documentary, in which Essex’s scaffold is reconstructed from a contemporary description in the archives at the Tower of London.

 French collectible card from the early 20th century.

 Even the birth year is incorrect.

 In Belle-Époque Paris, in the wrappers of its chocolate bars, Maison Chocolat Guérin-Boutron included ‘chromolithographic images’ of notable figures, as enticements and adverts.
 The cards are still collected so they must have been a success.
 Some were better than others.
-The 1635 broadsheet’s monochromodendrographic image depicts Essex’s demise more accurately, but a card with a full-colour decapitation might have put the candy customers off their feed.
+The 1635 broadside’s monochromodendrographic image depicts Essex’s demise more accurately, but a card with a full-colour decapitation might have put candy customers off their feed.
 Quel dommage.
 All that crimson ink, wasted on the headsman instead of the head.

 A few Frenchmen turned the tale of Essex into plays in the late seventeenth and early eighteenth centuries.
 I haven’t read them.
 One was written in 1678 by Thomas Corneille, the less-famous younger brother of Pierre, also a dramatist.
 Thomas later made a translation of Ovid’s Metamorphoses, which is why I mention him.

 Gaetano Donizetti’s opera Roberto Devereux premiered in 1837, the libretto written by Salvadore Cammarano.
 It’s Italian.
 It borrows a few of the historical characters, embroiders one or two more, and fabricates overlapping love triangles around them using of a pair of MacGuffins.
 Essex’s emotional infidelity and Elizabeth’s raging jealousy drive the story.
 It’s Italian.